enisinanaj/teamtable/app/documentation/readme.md

 - jade/
 This folder contains JADE files.
 This files need to be compiled into html files to be displayed by a browser
 - less/
 This folder contains the LESS files for the core styles and bootstrap styles.
-- sass/
-This folder contains the SASS files (.scss) for the core styles and bootstrap styles.
 - js/
-Here you will find Javascript files for all features splitted into different modules/components.
+Here you will find pure JS files.
+All this files are concatenated into the file app.js.

 __vendor/__ folder